EDUCBA Logo

 Below is the parameter description syntax of MongoDB Import:

-• Mongoimport: This command is used to load the data into collection by using the CSV, TSV and json files.
+• Mongoimport: This command loads the data into the collection using the CSV, TSV, and json files.

-• Uri: This is defined as connection URL which we have used while importing data from file in MongoDB.
+• Uri: This is referred to as the “connection URL” that is used when importing data from a file into MongoDB.

-• Host name: This is defined as host name of database server which we have used while importing data from the file.
+• Host name: This is defined as the hostname of the database server we have used while importing data from the file.

-• Database name: This is defined as name of database from which collection we are importing data from the file.
+• Database name: This refers to the “name of the database” from which the collection’s data is imported from the file.

-• Collection name: This is defined as name of collection from which we are importing data from the file in MongoDB.
+• Collection name: This is the collection name from which we are importing data from the file in MongoDB.

-• Authentication database: We need to define authentication database while importing data from the file.
+• Authentication database: We must define an authentication database while importing data from the file.

-• File name: This parameter is defined as name of file from which we are importing data into the collection.
-We can import the data from CSV, TSV and JSON file in MongoDB.
+• File name: This parameter is defined as the name of file from which we are importing data into the collection.
+We can import the data from CSV, TSV, and JSON files in MongoDB.

-• Replica set name: While importing data from file we have to define replica set name while importing data into the collection.
+• Replica set name: While importing data from file, we have to define the replica set name while importing data into the collection.

 How Import Command works in MongoDB?

-We need to define database name, username, port number, password of user, and import file name at the time of importing data from file into the collection.
-We have used extended json format data to import data into the collection from json file.
-In newer version of MongoDB we have used extended json format data file to import document into the collection from the file.
+We need to define the database name, username, port number, password of the user, and import file name at the time of importing data from the file into the collection.
+We have used extended json format data to import data into the collection from json files.
+In the newer version of MongoDB, we have used an extended json format data file to import documents into the collection from the file.

 • Database name